-In case of an earthquake measuring 5-upper or higher on the Japanese seismic intensity scale or other natural disasters causing heavy damage affecting Nissan's business activities, a First Response Team (organized by the main units of the Global Disaster Headquarters) will gather information and decide actions to be taken based on the information.
-If necessary, the Global Disaster Headquarters and Regional Disaster Headquarters will be set up to gather information about employees' safety and the damage situation of facilities and to work for business continuity.
+In case of an earthquake measuring 5-upper or higher on the Japanese seismic intensity scale, or other natural disasters causing heavy damage affecting Nissan's business activities, a First Response Team (organized by the main units of the Global Disaster Headquarters) will gather information and decide actions to be taken based on the results.
+If necessary, the Regional Disaster Headquarters will be set up to gather information about employee safety and damage to facilities and to work for business continuity.

-At the same time, Nissan is working with suppliers to develop a Business Continuity Plan (BCP).
-This includes assessment of the priority of work by each and every function and development of countermeasures to continue priority work.
-The BCP will be reviewed annually in the process of the PDCA cycle.
+At the same time, we are working with suppliers to develop Business Continuity Plans (BCPs).
+This includes assessment of work priorities by each and every function and development of countermeasures to continue priority work.
+The BCPs will be reviewed annually in a PDCA (plan, do, check, act) cycle.

-Organization for Disaster Recovery (Earthquake)
+Disaster Recovery Organization (Earthquake)